 Cabin Branch (New) - This large development region in Clarksburg was developed with an urban design philosophy.
-While suburban in density, Cabin Branch has narrow streets, road design elements and street-scale development that could be further reinforced with the designation of the region as an Urban Road Code and BPPA area.
+While suburban in density, Cabin Branch has narrow streets, road design elements and street-scale development that could be further reinforced with the designation of the region as an Urban Road Code area.

-Chevy Chase Lake (New) - The area immediately surrounding the planned Connecticut Avenue Purple Line station stop is proposed as a new Urban Road Code and BPPA area.
+Chevy Chase Lake (New) - The area immediately surrounding the planned Connecticut Avenue Purple Line station stop is proposed as a new Urban Road Code area.
 This area will extend along Connecticut Avenue from Manor Road on the north to 450 feet to the north of Dunlop Street.

-Germantown - Currently, there are two Urban Road Code and BPPAarea designations for Cloverleaf Center and Germantown Town Center.
+Germantown - Currently, there are two Urban Road Code area designations for Cloverleaf Center and Germantown Town Center.
 The recommendation is to consolidate these centers into one larger area by filling in the Century Boulevard corridor and extending the northern limits to the north of Dorsey Mill Road.

-Piney Branch - The existing Piney Branch Urban and BPPAArea is quite small.
-With the construction of the Purple Line, the recommendation for this area is to expand boundaries significantly to the east and west.
+Piney Branch - The existing Piney Branch Urban Area is quite small.
+With the construction of the Purple Line, the recommendation for this area is to expand the Urban Road Code boundary significantly to the east and west.

-Great Seneca Science Corridor - The boundaries of the existing Urban Road Code and BPPA should be expanded slightly by including the Universities at Shady Grove campus.
+Great Seneca Science Corridor - The boundaries of the existing Urban Road Code should be expanded slightly by including the Universities at Shady Grove campus.